JaineRatush/KE_Tile/README.md

 - Laser cut and 3D printed mechanical subsystems
 - Used a Drill Press to create fastener holes in the wooden platform bases and metal supports [Onshape Models](CAD)
+## Flaws & Improvements:
+- The springs were designed to sit on cups, after I drew inspiration from car suspension.
+However, this created instability.
+Unlike a car, the motion of the KE tile had to be constrained in X and Z.
+- A belt should've been used instead of rubberbands, as the energy from the pinion pulley was partially transferred to the rubberband instead of the generator gear.
+Additionally, constant linear velocity does not apply to elastics.
+- To make a reasonable amount of electricity, a compound gear train can be added.